shb-sn/Retail-revenue-insights-TCS-dashboard/README.md

 # 🛍️ Retail Revenue Insights Dashboard

-This project was completed as part of the **Tata Consultancy Services (TCS) Data Visualisation: Empowering Business with Effective Insights** job simulation on the Forage platform in **July 2025**.
+This project was completed as part of the **Tata Data Visualisation: Empowering Business with Effective Insights** job simulation on the Forage platform in **July 2025**.
 The objective was to analyze large-scale retail data, uncover business insights, and present executive-ready visualizations for leadership decision-making.

 ---